-A Turkish Language & Society course is offered for non-native speakers each semester.
-This course is 3 KU credits and 5 contact hours per week.
-There is no additional fee.
+- A Turkish Language & Society course is offered for non-native speakers each semester, free of charge (3 KU credits and 5 contact hours per week)

-Koc offers another course, designed for incoming exchange students, about Turkish Culture and History.
-The aims of this course are to introduce the cultural and social issues which are significant in the making of modern Turkey.
+- Koc offers another course, designed for incoming exchange students, about Turkish Culture and History

 Who can go?

-Students must have a cumulative average of 75% to study at Koc University.
-Exchange students can take coursework in most areas of study.
+- Students must have a cumulative average of 75% to study at Koc University

-A one-week Orientation program is offered every semester (Fall and Spring) for the incoming exchange students.
-Participation is mandatory.
-During Orientation, the Exchange Office organizes both a welcome dinner and a tour of Istanbul.
+- A one-week mandatory Orientation program is offered every semester (Fall and Spring) for the incoming exchange students (incluves a welcome dinner and a tour of Istanbul)

-The Koc Exchange Office assigns student mentors to each incoming exchange student.
-They help students understand life at Koc and assist them in fulfilling the requirements of the program.
+- The Koc Exchange Office assigns student mentors to each incoming exchange student, to help students understand life at Koc and in Turkey and assist them in fulfilling the requirements of the program

 Course equivalency formula